University of Technology Sydney

 Description

-This subject develops the concepts of corporate finance introduced in 25300 Fundamentals of Business Finance.
+This subject develops the concepts of corporate finance introduced in 25300 Fundamentals of Business Finance, the core finance subject.
 This includes an examination of analytical techniques used in capital budgeting decisions and the capital structure decisions.
 Capital structure, estimation of the cost of capital and the dividend decision are examined from empirical and theoretical viewpoints.

 Subject learning objectives (SLOs)